LawleyClasses/230-spring2017/README.md

 Because much of the class revolves around in-class exercises, attendance is critical.
 If you miss a class, you should check Github and/or Slack for information on the exercise, and complete it on your own time.
 If you know you'll be missing a class due to a conflict, please let me know, so I can make sure you have the materials for the exercise.

 ## Grading
-Details on project assignments will be in the Github directory for that project.
-Details on exercises will be found in the weekly content folders.
+Details on project assignments will be linked from this syllabus as they are assigned.
+Details on exercises will be linked from the [Schedule.md](Schedule.md) file.

 ### Projects (70% of grade)